 No dog owner wants to bear the thought of their dog suffering from chronic pain, let alone having to witness their inability to walk because of it.

-The owner of a happy and loveable Dachshund name Diamond, sadly observed Diamond’s pain consistently return which caused her significant trouble walking.
-Diamond was suffering from chronic arthritis and back pain…which seemed to continuously return…even after a laminectomy which removed a portion of her vertebral bone.
+The owner of a happy and loveable Dachshund name Diamond sadly observed Diamond’s pain consistently return, which caused her significant trouble walking.
+Diamond was suffering from chronic arthritis and back pain…which seemed to continuously return…even after a laminectomy that removed a portion of her vertebral bone.

 She had difficulty maintaining a normal upright posture, balance, and coordinated walking.
 Her owners were emotionally exhausted from watching Diamond suffer and knew they had to do something different for their loved pet.
-They returned to their veterinarian.
+So they returned to their veterinarian.

 Hyperbaric oxygen therapy